huynhduydong/ChiaSeHanhTrinh/README.md

 # Journey App Management
 ## Introduction
-    Journey App is a comprehensive journey planning and tracking tool with a seamless user experience on both Android and iOS, built using React Native.
-The app offers features like journey creation, detailed logs, and user profile management.
+- Journey App is a comprehensive journey planning and tracking tool with a seamless user experience on both Android and iOS, built using React Native
+- The app offers features like journey creation, detailed logs, and user profile management.
 Powered by a Django backend, it includes functionalities such as user authentication, journey tracking, image uploads, activity logging, chat, data access, and email notifications, making it an all-in-one solution for travelers.
 ## Features
 ### Technologies and Framework
 - Back-end